centrifuge/sdk/src/solana/docs/SOLANA_INTEGRATION.md

 }
 ```

-### Getting Account Balance
+### Getting SOL Balance

-Get the balance of any Solana account in lamports (1 SOL = 1,000,000,000 lamports):
+Get the SOL balance of any Solana account in lamports (1 SOL = 1,000,000,000 lamports):

 ```typescript
 import { PublicKey } from '@solana/web3.js'